 Then you should select what event will trigger this connector.
 Learn more about events here.
 Go ahead and select an event:

 If you choose a custom event as your triggering event, a new option like the one below will appear:

 With this option you can define if this connector should only be triggered for each distinct value of that property.
 Obviously, when this option is provided your custom event should contain a property with this name and have a value assigned to it.
 This becomes useful, if you wish to trigger one single connector for an event that can have a multitude of data values without having to create a connector for each possible value.

 Optionally if want to trigger this connector only after a certain amount of time, you should provide a delay:

-And if you would like to skip this trigger on certain days of the week, you can select the days it should be skipped:
+Finally, if you would like to skip this trigger on certain days of the week, you can select the days when it should be skipped: